Few-shot Online Anomaly Detection and Segmentation: Related Work

 \subsection{Online Learning and Detection}

-Online learning aims at handling streaming data, allowing the learning process to continue as data is collected \cite{de2019continual,duda2001pattern,fini2020online}.
+Online learning aims at handling streaming data, allowing the learning process to continue as data is collected \cite{de2019continual,fini2020online,vs2023towards}.
 A typical application of online learning is the detection in changing scenes, especially in video object detection.
 Kang \emph{et al.} \cite{kang2016object} propose a CNN based framework that leverages simple object tracking for video object detection.
 But this method consists of several different stages, resulting in high time complexity in video detection.
-Subsequently, a number of works use recurrent neural network (RNN) with long short-term memory (LSTM) cells \cite{hochreiter1997long} to replace the naive tractor \cite{tripathi2016context,bell2016inside}.
-The feedback and gating mechanism of the LSTM block provide the model ability of processing relevant information under the temporal and spatial smoothness assumption \cite{lu2017online}.
+Recently, Wu \emph{et al.}~\cite{Wu_2023_ICCV} propose a plug-and-play module for label-efficient framework for online object detection from streaming video.

-In the realm of online anomaly detection, existing work primarily concentrates on video processing area \cite{beyer2013dyng,feng2010online,doshi2020continual,leyva2017video}.
-In order to enable the model to adjust its structure with the data flow, some previous work proposed an online Self-Organizing Map (online SOM) model and obtained some certain results.
+In the realm of online anomaly detection, existing work primarily concentrates on video processing area \cite{doshi2020continual,10447554}.
+In order to enable the model to adjust its structure with the data flow, some previous work proposed an online Self-Organizing Map (SOM) model and obtained some certain results.
 Nevertheless, the SOM has an inherent limitation that lattice structure is fixed which makes some null nodes far away from realistic samples.
 To address this limitation, some researchers propose a more flexible network called Neural Gas which learns data topology utilizing Hebbian learning.

 In this paper, considering the limited train set can be inadequate, which makes the model need to be modified frequently during online learning process, we also employ the flex structure of Neural Gas.
 To mitigate the problem that Hebbian learning is too slow, we replace it with the K-means algorithm, which converges rapidly.